georgetyler/metrics-code/README.md

 ### Welcome to my code portfolio!

-This is currently a work in progress -- as I complete more projects, I shall keep adding to this repo.
+This is currently a work in progress - as I complete more projects throughout the term, I shall keep adding to this repo.

 Current examples are: